UMC Glossary: Laity = From laos, meaning "people of God"

 Subscribe to the MOAC Laity News Letter HERE.

-Certified lay servants serve the local church and/or beyond the local church in many ways so that their witness, leadership, and service inspire others to a deeper commitment to Christian living.
-To become a certified lay servant, you must be recommended by the local church and complete the Basic Lay Servant Ministries course and complete one advanced lay servant ministries course.
+Lay servants serve the local church and/or beyond the local church in many ways so that their witness, leadership, and service inspire others to a deeper commitment to Christian living.
+To become a lay servant, start with the Basic Lay Servant Ministries course and complete advanced lay servant ministries courses that equip you for your area of ministry.

-Certified lay servants who feel a calling to preach the Word and serve as pulpit supply in the District or Conference can become certified lay speakers by completing a track of study of core lay servant ministries courses: 1) leading worship, 2) leading prayer, 3) discovering spiritual gifts, 4) preaching, 5) United Methodist heritage and 6) polity.
-Candidates will be interviewed by their respective districts and approved by the conference committee on lay servant ministries.
+Lay servants who feel a calling to preach the Word and serve as pulpit supply in the District or Conference can become lay speakers by completing a track of study of core lay servant ministries courses: 1) leading worship, 2) leading prayer, 3) discovering spiritual gifts, 4) preaching, 5) United Methodist heritage 6) polity and other courses specified by the conference.

 "It will not permit you to be silent when God commands you to speak."